-The Foundation presents information regarding its financial position and activities according to three classifications of net assets described as follows:
+The Foundation presents information regarding its financial position and activities according to two classifications of net assets described as follows:

-Unrestricted - All resources over which the governing board has discretionary control.
+Net assets without donor restrictions - Resources include donor-advised funds and all resources over which the governing board has discretionary control.
 The governing board of the Foundation may elect to designate such resources for specific purposes.
 This designation may be removed at the board's discretion.

-Temporarily restricted - Resources accumulated through donations or grants for specific operating or capital purposes.
+Net assets with donor restrictions - Resources accumulated through donations or grants for specific operating or capital purposes.
 Such resources will become unrestricted when the requirements of the donor or grantee have been satisfied through expenditure for the specified purpose or program or by the passage of time.
 This category includes those funds which allow the Foundation to adhere to its current spending policy.

-Permanently restricted - Resources accumulated through donations or grants that are subject to the restriction that the corpus be maintained permanently.
+Net assets with donor restrictions also include assets which are intended to be held in perpetuity, and the related accumulated unspent appreciation and earnings on such funds.
 Investment income may be either an unrestricted or temporarily restricted resource when earned, determined according to the gift instruments.
 The Foundation utilizes a total return concept for payout as described in the investment policies and procedures.